jndiogo/sibila/examples/from_text_to_object/readme.md

 pp.pprint(out)
 ```

-    {'keypoints': [{'title': 'Location', 'description': 'Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.'},
+    {'keypoints': [{'point': 'Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.', 'location': 'Melanesia, Oceania'},
-                   {'title': 'Geography', 'description': 'Consists of more than 330 islands with about 110 permanently inhabited islands.'},
+                   {'point': 'Fiji consists of more than 330 islands with about 110 permanently inhabited islands and over 500 islets.', 'total_land_area': 'about 18,300 square kilometres (7,100 sq mi)'},
-                   {'title': 'Population', 'description': 'Total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.'},
+                   {'point': 'About 87% of the total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.', 'population_statistics': '87%, 924,610'},
-                   {'title': 'History', 'description': 'Humans have lived in Fiji since the second millennium BC with Austronesians, Melanesians, and Polynesian influences.'},
+                   {'point': "The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago.", 'island_formation': 'volcanic activity, 150 million years ago'},
-                   {'title': 'Political Status', 'description': 'Officially known as the Republic of Fiji, gained independence from British rule in 1970.'}]}
+                   {'point': 'Fiji has a history of political instability with multiple coups and changes in government.', 'political_history': 'multiple coups, changes in government'}]}

-Note how the model chose to return different fields like "title" or "description".
+Note how the model chose to return different fields like "point" or "island_formation".

 Because we didn't specify which fields we want, each model will generate different ones.